sagemath/sagewiki_to_gh-2022-10-10/days49_schedule.md

  **Morning Session**:

- * 09h00 : Talk II: *Combinatorial Actions, Orbit Averages, and Sage Implementation*, Tom Roby (UConn)
+ * 09h00 : Talk II: *Combinatorial Actions, Orbit Averages, and Sage Implementation*, Tom Roby (U. Connecticut)

             *Abstract*.
 We consider a variety of combinatorial actions on finite sets whose orbits have unexpected properties.
 Starting with simple examples such